The Power of Perception: How UX Research Enhances Card Games

 One of the primary functions of research in card games is gathering player feedback.
 UX research in card games extends to ensuring that the game is accessible to a broad audience.
 This involves studying factors such as color contrast for players with visual impairments, providing options for text size adjustments, and creating intuitive controls for players with different levels of dexterity.

-To illustrate the impact of perception and UX research in card games, let's take a closer look at Marriage Card Game by Bhoos.
+Let us take a closer look at Marriage Card Game by Bhoos.
 In the game we have introduced many themes, and cards based on the themes.
 The concept was new but was a hit among users.
-Talking to a few daily users of the game we found that using the ‘Nepali Theme made the game more fun.
+Talking to a few daily users of the game we found that using the ‘Nepali Theme' made the game more fun.